nlohmann/json/docs/mkdocs/docs/api/basic_json/json_base_class_t.md

 ```

 The base class used to inject custom functionality into each instance of `basic_json`.
-Examples for such functionality might be metadata, additional member functions (e.g. visitors) or other application specific code.
+Examples of such functionality might be metadata, additional member functions (e.g. visitors), or other application-specific code.

 ## Template parameters